sab-dab/ra-gut-microbiome-analysis/README.md

 This repository contains the R scripts used to reproduce the analyses reported in the accompanying manuscript:

-**Gut Microbiome-Based Prediction of Rheumatoid Arthritis Using Machine Learning: A Benchmarking Study Reveals Limited Cross-Cohort Generalizability**
+**Machine Learning Prediction of Rheumatoid Arthritis Using the Gut Microbiome Shows Limited Cross-Cohort Generalizability**

 The study evaluates gut microbiome differences between individuals with rheumatoid arthritis (RA) and healthy controls (HC), benchmarks multiple machine-learning algorithms, assesses model stability across repeated train-test splits, evaluates genus-level feature transformations and permutation importance, performs leakage-free ANCOM-BC2 feature selection, and tests model transportability in an independent external cohort.